doc-ar/dotfiles/README.md

 > By default the prefix in tmux is `ctrl` + <kbd>b</kbd>
 > I have set up the prefix tmux.conf as `ctrl` + <kbd>space</kbd>

+# Notes

+1. The lf file manager is configured to show image previews using sixel.
+If your terminal emulator does not support sixel it will not work.
+For example: kitty terminal emulator uses its own protocol called kitty